anchor: your all-in-one internship hub

 Style Guide & Visual Design

-The visual design of Anchor further amplifies its usability and accessibility.
-The color palette, chosen for its color-blindness-friendly qualities, balances complementary hues that ensure high contrast and readability.
-Typography and layout choices minimize cognitive load by creating a clear hierarchy of information and maintaining consistency across the platform.
+The visual design of Anchor further amplifies its focus on usability and accessibility.
+The color palette, chosen for high contrast and readability, balances complementary hues.
+Typography and layout choices minimize cognitive load by creating a clear information hierarchy and maintaining consistency across the platform.
 These decisions reflect a commitment to inclusivity and align with design thinking principles that prioritize empathy and usability.

 🎨 Color Palette: With a commitment to accessibility, we selected a color-blindness-friendly palette that balances complementary colors for both aesthetic appeal and usability.
 This ensures all users can engage with the platform effortlessly, a reflection of our adherence to inclusive design principles.